scp756-221/term-project-cloudriven/README.md

 ## Prepare the cluster environment

-To start the container, first run `tools/shell.sh` and then instantiate makefile for setup of an a AWS EKS cluster
+To start the container, first run `tools/shell.sh` and then instantiate makefile for setup of an AWS EKS cluster
 ~~~
 /home/k8s# make init.mak
 ~~~